 It is also important that we monitor the outcomes of treatments provided, this is known as Patient Reported Outcome Measures (PROMS).
 To monitor outcomes, we may ask you to complete questionnaires relating to your health and quality of life or be interviewed over a period of time.
 We will talk to you about this during your treatment.

 All employees are bound by contractual confidentiality clauses in employment contracts, receive mandatory training in data protection and confidentiality and process information under the direction of mandatory policies and procedures.
 Audits are carried out to ensure information recorded and created is accurate, up to date and kept securely.

-We would like to keep you updated on the services and treatments that we provide at our cancer centres but will only do this where you have opted in to receive such updates in which circumstances we will rely on The Consent Basis for the processing.
-When you access our services you are provided with an option to join our mailing list.
-You may also have the opportunity to opt in through links or forms when you visit our website or when you complete a registration form as part of your treatment.
-When you opt in to receive information on our services, should you wish to stop receiving updates you can contact us and we will remove you from any mailing lists, or use the opt-out link which are embedded within our communications to you.
+We would like to keep you updated on the services and treatments that we provide but will only do so where you have opted in to receive such updates.
+When you access our services, you are provided with an option to join our mailing list.
+You may also have the opportunity to opt-in through links or forms when you visit our website or by completing forms when you attend events.
+When you opt-in to receive information on our services, should you wish to stop receiving updates you can either contact us and we will remove you from any mailing lists, or use the opt-out link which are embedded within our communications to you.